EBZebra/docs/edge/source/guide/configreference.md

 * Hexadecimal key code for any function key: F1 to F24

->Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the [Key Capture API](../api/keycapture).
+>Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the Key Capture API (current and previous versions).

 #### Example
 	:::xml